Ants in the Backyard

 This Hairless Rover Ant, Brachymyrmex depilis, is not usually seen.
 Its skin is so thin that it dries out if above the ground too long.
 So I was glad to see it up on a leaf.

 This ant is the Immigrant Pavement Ant.
 One of its distinguishing characteristics is its square head.
-I only seem to have this one photo.
-Sorry!
+In this small video, the ants are trying to carry a large beetle out of the nest.

 This tiny ant Temnothorax curvispinosus was the first yellow ant I had ever noticed.
 I really had never thought my yard could harbor so many different kinds of ants.